payjoin/rust-payjoin/payjoin-cli/README.md

 Payjoin `v2` allows for transactions to be completed asynchronously.
 Thus the sender and receiver do not need to be online at the same time to payjoin.
 To make this work, we need a payjoin directory server and OHTTP relay.
 Learn more about how `v2` works [here](https://payjoin.org/docs/how-it-works/payjoin-v2-bip-77).

 To get started, install `nigiri`.
-Payjoin requires the sender and receiver each to have spendable [UTXOs](https://www.unchained.com/blog/what-is-a-utxo-bitcoin), so we'll create two wallets and fund each with spendable UTXOs.
+Payjoin requires the sender and receiver each to have spendable [UTXOs](https://www.unchained.com/blog/what-is-a-utxo-bitcoin), so we'll create two wallets and fund each.

 ```sh
 cargo install nigiri